|AddressDoctor 5 Attributes|

 AddressDoctor 5 validates, corrects or completes specified address fields using AddressDoctor library and address database.
-The component filters records and records which are not known how to correct are sent to second (optional) output port.
+The component filters records, and records which the component doesn't known how to correct are sent to the second (optional) output port.

 |Component||Same input metadata||Sorted inputs||Inputs||Outputs||Java||CTL||Auto-propagated metadata|